-- 7. Summary of the Petitioner's case: - a) Nowacki contended the subject parcel is assessed higher than its market value.
-In support of this, he testified that the property is undeveloped and has no access because there are no roads.
-Nowacki testimony; Pet'r Ex.
-D. - b) Nowacki also argued that due to the overall condition of the subject area the land should be assessed on a per acre basis rather than based on front footage.
+- 9. Summary of the Petitioner's case: - a) Nowacki contended the subject property's \$4,600 assessment does not reflect its actual market value.
+He noted the property is undeveloped and should be assessed on a per acre basis rather than by front footage.
+He also testified that there is a multi-unit development located close to the subject property, but the development trails off, leaving the subject property in a "transition area."
 He requested an assessed value of \$3,200 for both assessment years.
 Nowacki testimony; Pet'r Ex.
-A. - 8.
-Summary of the Respondent's case: - a) The Assessor argued that Nowacki did not present any substantial evidence to support his request to assess the land differently or his requested assessment of \$3,200.
-The Assessor requested no change in the assessment.
+D. - 10.
+Summary of the Respondent's case: - a) The Assessor argued that Nowacki did not present any substantial evidence to support his request to assess the land on a per acre basis or his requested assessment of \$3,200.
+For that reason, the Assessor requested no change in the assessment.
 Metz testimony.